News

 APPLICATION REQUIREMENTS

-Submit Cover Letter and Resume to **Please quote #ADMINASSISTANT on your cover letter and indicate your salary expectations for this position.
+Submit Cover Letter and Resume to **Please quote #WOMENSOUTREACHWORKER on your cover letter and indicate your salary expectations for this position.

 WFN appreciates the interest of all applicants, only those selected for an interview will be contacted.
 WFN does not assume candidate expenses related to this recruitment process.